Depositions in Criminal Cases: Tips for Victims and Witnesses

 If the order requiring your deposition does not have these limitations, you can ask for a court order before the deposition.
 Defendant may ask such questions only if Defendant can show both of these:

-They are directly material to Defendant’s case.
+They directly matter to Defendant's case.

 Answering them will not subject you to physical harm, intimidation, or other negative effects.